mennodoor/epics-relay/README.md

 ## ToDo

+1. Change the way the server class accesses the driver.
+Its using the global variable defined in if name==main and thats just not pretty.
-1. Add some method to adjust units, alarm limits and other PV attributes.
+2. Add some method to adjust units, alarm limits and other PV attributes.
-2. Autosave current PV names (and values?) to recreate the PVs on server restart.
+3. Autosave current PV names (and values?) to recreate the PVs on server restart.
 That would help with camonitoring startups after system failures.

 ## Authors